syncthing/docs/users/config.rst

 .. option:: folder.junctionsAsDirs

-    NTFS directory junctions can be treated as ordinary directories, if this is set to ``true``.
+    NTFS directory junctions are treated as ordinary directories, if this is set to ``true``.

 Device Element